sarang2551/Web3/README.md

 The backend will then use Pinata APIs to run the IPFS service and then the ether.js library utilises the smart contract to mint the image

-Finally the status of the minted image can be monitored through the Alchemcy mempool.
+Finally the status of the minted image can be monitored through the Alchemy mempool.

 **Setting up intructions**